ragley/Ragleys-STR/README.md

 When you first run STR you have to select the proper .EXE file.
 This is __NOT SKSE__.
 1. Launch ```SkyrimTogetherReborn Nemesis```
-2. At the prompt, select "SkyrimSE.exe" from /RSTR/Game Root/. __Make sure it is the correct one__
+2. At the prompt, select "SkyrimSE.exe" from /RSTR/Game Root/. __Make sure it is the correct one.__
 3. If you are getting the Access Library error, you likely didn't select the correct one, or STR is trying to look in the wrong location.
 To fix this:
    1. Open the executables menu in MO2, the green gears icon at the top.
    2. Select ```Skyrim Together Reborn - Nemesis Version```
    3. Add ```-r``` to the arguments field.
    4. Launch again and select the correct .exe (```/RSTR/Game Root/SkyrimSe.exe```)
    5. The game should load but ENB might not, just close the game.
    6. Go back to the executables menu and remove ```-r```
    7. Your game should launch fine now with ENB.

 ## Smoothcam Functionality
 To get Smoothcam to work follow these steps: